delving/schemaleon/docs/development.md

 ### Developing

-1. clone the OSCR source-code from this repository
+1. clone the Schemaleon source-code from this repository

-        git clone git@github.com:delving/oscr.git
+        git clone git@github.com:delving/schemaleon.git

 1. start up the BaseX application, start its server